fortinmike/XcodeBoost/README.md

 XcodeBoost
 ==========

-An Xcode plugin that aims to make altering and inspecting code quick and easy.
-Line and method-based manipulation, highlighting and more!
-Contributions are welcome.
+An Xcode plugin that makes altering and inspecting Objective-C code quick and easy.

+XcodeBoost automates some tedious operations such as **extracting method declarations from definitions** for insertion into a header file, adds **line-based manipulation** (cut/copy/paste/duplicate/delete lines), **persistent highlighting** and more!

+*Contributions are welcome! :)*

 #### Symbol Highlighting
 ![image](GIFs/highlighting.gif)